-- 30. Section 4 inserts new section 8C into the GRC.
-Section 8C makes provision about the circumstances in which the Registrar General must grant an application for a GRC. - 31.
-New section 8C(1) requires the Registrar General to grant an application for a GRC if the applicant has provided a statutory declaration in relation to certain matters, and the application and notice of confirmation comply with new section 8D (inserted by section 5 of the Bill) in relation to the applicant's marriage or civil partnership status, and any regulations made by the Registrar General made under new section 8U(1)(c) (inserted by section 11 of the Bill). - 32.
-In the statutory declaration to be included in the application, the applicant must declare that the applicant: - is aged at least 16, - is the subject of an entry in a birth or adoption record kept by the Registrar General for Scotland or is ordinarily resident in Scotland, - has lived in their acquired gender for at least the previous 3 months, and - intends to live permanently in their acquired gender. - 33.
+- 31. Section 4 inserts new section 8C into the GRC.
+Section 8C makes provision about the circumstances in which the Registrar General must grant an application for a GRC. - 32.
+New section 8C(1) requires the Registrar General to grant an application for a GRC if the applicant has provided a statutory declaration in relation to certain matters, and the application and notice of confirmation comply with new section 8D (inserted by section 5 of the Bill) in relation to the applicant's marriage or civil partnership status, and any regulations made by the Registrar General made under new section 8U(1)(c) (inserted by section 11 of the Bill).
+If the applicant is aged 16 or 17, the applicant must also have given confirmation under section 8BA to the Registrar General that they have discussed with another person the implications for them of obtaining a GRC. - 33.
+In the statutory declaration to be included in the application, the applicant must declare that the applicant: - is the subject of an entry in a birth or adoption record kept by the Registrar General for Scotland or is ordinarily resident in Scotland (within the meaning of section 8A(3)), - is aged 16 or 17 and has lived in their acquired gender for at least the previous 6 months, or is aged 18 or over and has lived in their acquired gender for at least the previous 3 months, - intends to live permanently in their acquired gender, - understands that it is an offence to knowingly make a statutory declaration under this section which is false in a material particular. - 34.
 A statutory declaration is an existing feature of the process for obtaining legal gender recognition.
 The relevant legislation on statutory declarations is the Statutory Declarations Act 1835.5 A statutory declaration is similar to an affidavit and is a formal statement that something is true to the best of the knowledge of the person making the declaration.
-The statutory declaration will be made in the presence of a notary public (most solicitors in Scotland are notaries public) or a justice of the peace. - 34.
-Section 14 of the Bill inserts a new section 22A into the GRA, which creates new specific offences of knowingly making a false statutory declaration under the GRA, and knowingly including information which is false in a material particular in an application for a GRC or a notice of confirmation under section 8B(3). - 35.
+The statutory declaration will be made in the presence of a notary public (most solicitors in Scotland are notaries public), a justice of the peace or a local councillor. - 35.
+Section 14 of the Bill inserts a new section 22A into the GRA, which creates new specific offences of knowingly making a false statutory declaration under the GRA, and knowingly including information which is false in a material particular in an application for a GRC, a notice of confirmation under section 8B(3), or a request under section 8EA(1) for early determination of an application. - 36.
 New section 8C(2) provides that the Registrar General must reject an application that the Registrar General is not required to grant under subsection (1).
-The Registrar General therefore has no discretion to grant an application which does not meet the requirements of subsection (1). - 36.
-Section 8C(3) defines "the acquired" gender for the purposes of the 2004 Act.
-The acquired gender of a person who applies for a GRC is the gender they are living in when they make the application.
+The Registrar General therefore has no discretion to grant an application which does not meet the requirements of subsection (1).
+However, section 8C(1A) makes it clear that the requirement to grant an application which meets the requirements of subsection (1) is subject to any order made by a sheriff under section 8PA